 When it comes to our health, no questions should be too embarrassing to ask.
 However, we get that some questions may be harder to ask than others – especially when it comes to intimate queries about our health ‘down there’.
 We answer some of the most frequently asked questions about women’s vaginal health.

 Is it normal for my periods to be painful?

-However, if your periods are very painful, to the extent where they are impeding your daily life, it’s best to seek medical help.
+However, if your periods are excruciating to the extent that they impede your daily life, it’s best to seek medical help.
 You don’t have to suffer in silence!

 How often should I change my pad if I’m on my period?

 You should change your pad or tampon once every few hours during the day, even if your period isn’t heavy.
 This reduces the risk for infections, as moist conditions are a breeding ground for bacteria.
 It’s also a good hygiene practice to ensure your hands are always clean when you’re changing your pads.

 Can I get pregnant when I’m on my period?

 Although the odds are lower, you can still get pregnant if you have sexual intercourse during your period!